LibertyDSNP/spec/pages/Announcements/Types/Reply.md

 ---
-name: "Type: Broadcast"
+name: "Type: Reply"
-route: /Announcements/TypeBroadcast
+route: /Announcements/TypeReply
 menu: Announcements
 ---

-# Broadcast Announcement
+# Reply Announcement

-A Broadcast Announcement is a way to send a public message to everyone.
+A Reply Announcement is the same as a [Broadcast Announcement](/Announcements/TypeBroadcast), but includes an `inReplyTo` field for noting it as a reply to a given [DSNP Announcement Id](/Identifiers#dsnp-announcement-id).

 ## Specification Status